-Delicious oat and coconut biscuits.
-ANZAC biscuits were sent to soldiers abroad because the ingredients did not spoil easily.
-ANZAC DAY (April 25) marks the anniversary of the first major military action fought by Australian and New Zealand forces during World War 1.
+Delicious ANZAC Biscuits, featuring a delightful blend of oats and coconut.
+These biscuits were sent to soldiers abroad, as their ingredients had impressive shelf life.
+ANZAC Day, April 25, is the anniversary of the first major military action by Australian and New Zealand forces during WW1.
+Try these scrumptious, time-honored treats.

 Preheat oven to 180C (350F).